OUR CUSTOMERS

 Vertex Aerospace played a key role in supporting the Johns Hopkins Applied Physics Laboratory's (APL) DART mission by providing critical thermal engineering expertise.
 Their contributions ensured that the spacecraft's systems remained within operational temperature ranges throughout its journey and impact with the asteroid Dimorphos.
 This thermal support was vital to the success of DART’s kinetic impactor demonstration, helping maintain the integrity and performance of onboard instruments like DRACO, which guided the spacecraft during its final approach.

-Vertex Aerospace played a key role in supporting the thermal protection system (TPS) for the Parker Solar Probe, a groundbreaking mission led by Johns Hopkins University Applied Physics Laboratory (APL).
-On September 21, 2017, the TPS—a revolutionary heat shield designed to withstand temperatures up to 2,500°F—was installed onto the spacecraft during integration and testing at APL.
-This critical component enables the probe to survive its journey into the Sun’s outer atmosphere, where it collects data to answer long-standing questions about solar physics and improve space weather forecasting.
+Vertex Aerospace also supported the Thermal Protection System (TPS) for NASA’s Parker Solar Probe, a groundbreaking mission led by Johns Hopkins University Applied Physics Laboratory.
+On September 21, 2017, the TPS—a revolutionary heat shield engineered to withstand temperatures of up to 2,500°F—was installed on the spacecraft during integration and testing at APL.
+This critical system enables the probe to survive repeated close passes through the Sun’s outer atmosphere, allowing it to collect unprecedented data that advances understanding of solar physics and improves space weather forecasting.

 Optimum Technologies